-If you want to display every detail of the network at all times regardless of LOD values, you can toggle to full details mode by $View \rightarrow Always$ Show Graphics Details (or CTR+SHIFT+D on Windows/Linux, Command+SHIFT+D for Mac), or click the Always Show Graphics Details button $\stackrel{\bullet}{\mathbf{v}}$ in the Network View Tools.
+If you want to display every detail of the network at all times regardless of LOD values, you can toggle to full details mode by View | Show Graphics Details (or CTR+SHIFT+D on Windows/Linux, Command+SHIFT+D for Mac).
 This option forces the display of all graphics details.
 If the network is large, this option slows down rendering speed.
-To hide details, unselect the menu item (View \rightarrow Always Show Graphics Details).
+To hide details, select the menu item again (View | Hide Graphics Details).